 - Is your footwear compatible with your running surface?
 This is less about warmth and more about your safety.

-Answering these questions well will significantly increase your comfort in cold weather.
+Answering these questions well will significantly increase your comfort in cold weather, not to mention your safety.

 Cold Running Weather Defined

 What is the definition of cold weather?
 For folks in Florida, anything below 55 degrees might be considered cold, or at least cool.
 If you live in Maine or Michigan, you might consider 20 degrees tolerable if conditions are right, and may even be willing to run outside in below zero temps.
 And running in snow may require different considerations than simply running on a cold day but a dry surface.

 Are you physically able to handle the cold?
 In most cases, if you are a runner, the answer is an easy yes.
 But just like some people can’t handle a hot, humid run, others aren’t built for a cold weather run.
 If you have lungs that are sensitive to cold air, you may want to limit your cold weather runs to 35 degrees or higher.
 If your knees act up when running in lower temps, you might need to invest in additional leg warming gear, thermal tights, or use treadmills in extreme cases.
 Knee warmers shouldn’t be out of the question for people with achy knees.